Construction Lawyer & Building Solicitors Sydney | Contracts Specialist Law Firm

 As a developer, you want to ensure that your construction project is completed on time and to the required standard.
 A defects liability period is an essential component of a building contract that can help you manage your risks and ensure that your project is delivered successfully.

 One key benefit of a defects liability period for developers is that it allows you to take over the works with confidence, even if minor defects exist.
+Retention money held during the defects liability period provides financial security, ensuring contractors remain motivated to return and rectify identified defects promptly.
 You can rest assured that the construction contractor has an obligation to remedy any punch list items and any defects that come to light during the defects liability period, giving you peace of mind that the project is in good hands.

-Additionally, a defects liability period ensures that the construction contractor is incentivized to perform the works to the required standard as they are not entirely off the hook once practical completion has been achieved.
+Additionally, a defects liability period ensures that the construction contractor is incentivised to perform the works to the required standard as they are not entirely off the hook once practical completion has been achieved.
+This accountability mechanism ensures quality workmanship throughout construction, as contractors know their work remains under scrutiny during the defects liability period.
 This gives them a continued obligation to ensure that the work is up to the necessary standard and free from defects.

 Overall, the benefits of a defects liability period make it a crucial component of any building contract for developers.

 One common misconception is that the expiry of a defects liability period means that the construction contractor is absolved of any further responsibility for defects in the work.
+Major structural defects may attract extended liability periods under statutory warranty schemes in NSW, VIC, and QLD, regardless of contractual defects liability periods.
 However, under Australian law, the construction contractor may still be held liable for defects in the work even after the defects liability period has ended.
 The principal may have a right to pursue the construction contractor for damages for breach of contract, depending on the applicable state legislation and whether the contract was executed as a deed or an agreement.

 Another risk is that the construction contractor may fail to rectify all defects within the defects liability period, leaving the principal with the added burden of managing the interface risk and added cost of engaging a third-party contractor for defects rectification work.
 This can also result in delays to the project completion and added expenses.